Monitoring Amazon Web Services (AWS) with Amazon Web Services (AWS) agent

 Proxy settings can also be configured at the level of individual AWS Sensor.
 In this case, the previously mentioned global configuration is overridden by the specific AWS Sensor configuration.
 For more information, see the specific AWS Sensor documentation.

 By default, the Instana agent contacts the global STS endpoint from the EC2 instance to gather instance profile credentials.
-Since this approach doesn't work in CN regions, the STS region endpoint needs to be displayed as an environment variable, which tells the Instana agent to use regional (CN) STS endpoints.
+However, if the Instana host agent runs on an EC2 machine without internet access (for example, in China regions), the STS region endpoint must be displayed as an environment variable, which tells the Instana agent to use regional STS endpoints.

 export AWS_STS_REGIONAL_ENDPOINTS=regional